mckib2/scikit-glpk/README.rst

 Why do we want this?
 --------------------

 GLPK has a lot of options that the current scipy solvers lack as well as robust MIP support (only basic in HiGHS).
 It is also a standard, well known solver in the optimization community.
 The only thing that I want that it lacks on an API level is robust support for column generation.
 Easy access to GLPK as a backend to `linprog` would be very welcome (to me at least).
+I also find access to a linprog LP description (c, A_ub, etc.) to MPS/LP file format convienent for interacting with other solvers such as `HiGHS <https://github.com/ERGO-Code/HiGHS>`_.

 Approach
 --------